SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 Let's spend the next five minutes reviewing CodeYourFuture's Style Guide.

-This style guide is how we expect you to write code whilst you're at CodeYourFuture - most companies have one and it's really important you stick to it to make sure we all write code that other people can understand.
+This style guide is how we expect you to write code at CodeYourFuture.
+Most companies have one and it's really important you stick to it to make sure we all write code that other people can understand.

 [https://syllabus.codeyourfuture.io/guides/code-style-guide](https://syllabus.codeyourfuture.io/guides/code-style-guide)